qkzk/fm/development.md

         mount encrypted -> ask sudo -> ??? failure.
 It should ask for a passkey.
   - [x] run custom command
   - [x] cli info
+- [ ] BUG **IMPORTANT** terminal reset after crash
+- [ ] new shell command expansion %c current clipboard

+## TODO

+### Next version

+- [ ] menu / rendering / widgets
+      What is a menu in fm ?

+  - render
+  - actions
   - [ ] at this point I should list what it should do for every menu and rewrite it from scratch
   - [ ] menu reset is a mess, menu set is a mess, status refresh is a mess
-- [ ] BUG **IMPORTANT** terminal reset after crash
   - [ ] don't store shortcut.
 Always get them on the fly.
   - [ ] should all menus be calculated on the fly ? config/hardcoded -> ~static~ build -> filter if something -> render / actions
-- [ ] What is a menu in fm ?
-  - render
-  - actions
   - [ ] header should be a trait implemented by Header (-> FilesHeader), PreviewHeader, MenuHeader or event variants

-## TODO

-### Next version

 - [ ] previewing text files with bat ? binaries with xxd

   - [ ] could remove the whole syntaxed stuff
   - [ ] simplify previewing since half the methods are gone
   - [ ] heavilly rely on ansi string parsing

 - [ ] Walkdir::new in tree building instead of exploring by hand
 - [ ] common trait to validate a data : input string, config, args...
 - [ ] google drive should be a display ?